kennethlng/nmbo-app/README.md

 # nmbo-app

-NMBO is a simple web app for creating and sharing checklists.
+NMBO is the fastest way to make a checklist with friends.
+Create a checklist and share the link, and anyone can start contributing.
+No account or download needed.

 ![](https://github.com/kennethlng/nmbo-app/blob/master/src/assets/images/Cover@1x.png?raw=true)